Dynamics of Quantum Chiral Solitons: Experimental signatures

-As the field approaches the critical value \(H_{c}\), the lowest–energy excited state evolves into a linear combination of several bound states, which can now be identified more precisely with the semiclassical soliton.
-The soliton gap gradually closes and this mode condenses, giving rise to the Tomonaga–Luttinger liquid phase discussed earlier.
-From a spectroscopic standpoint, the overlap between the soliton and the single-magnon excitation becomes very small near \(H_{c}\), rendering the soliton mode almost invisible to INS measurements.
+As the field approaches $H_c$ [Figs.~\ref{Fig:Skw} (a) and~\ref{Fig:Skw} (b)], the lowest excited state evolves into a coherent superposition of several multimagnon bound states that can be identified with the semiclassical soliton.
+The soliton gap decreases continuously and vanishes at $H=H_c$, where a finite density of solitons condenses into the ground state, driving the commensurate-to-incommensurate transition into the Tomonaga-Luttinger liquid phase discussed earlier.

-A careful inspection of Figs.~\ref{Fig:Skw}(a) and \ref{Fig:Skw}(b) nevertheless reveals distinct solitonic signatures in the excitation spectrum.
-Momentum cuts, shown in Fig.~\ref{Fig:cuts}, highlight these features and provide a clearer view of the solitonic contributions.
+From a spectroscopic standpoint, the overlap between the soliton and single-magnon excitations becomes very small near $H_c$, rendering the soliton mode nearly invisible in INS measurements.
+Nevertheless, careful inspection of Figs.~\ref{Fig:Skw} (a) and~\ref{Fig:Skw} (b) reveals clear solitonic signatures in the excitation spectrum.
+These features become particularly evident in the constant-momentum cuts shown in Fig.~\ref{Fig:cuts}, which exhibit well-defined peaks at energies consistent with the soliton dispersion.